middlewares/encoder/README.md

 #### `streamFactory(Psr\Http\Message\StreamFactoryInterface $streamFactory)`

-A PSR-17 factory to create the new response bodies.
+A PSR-17 factory to create the response bodies.

 ---